 Removing Barriers in High School for Greater District Innovation: Limiting where students can learn doesn’t acknowledge that learning happens everywhere.
 Per pupil funding should not be based on simply how many hours a student is in the school building.
-Legislation championed by Senators Jeff Bridges (D) and Representative Shannon Bird (D) cleared its last hurdle this week and is on its way to the Governor’s desk for his signature.
+Thanks to legislation championed by Senator Jeff Bridges (D) and Representative Shannon Bird (D) – which has been signed into law by Governor Polis – certain districts will now have an opportunity for greater flexibility starting next year.
 Colorado Succeeds member, Board of Advisors, Sean VanBerschot, President and Partner at Prosono, testified in support of the legislation.
 During his testimony, he pointed to the Education Leadership Council’s report, vetted by thousands of Coloradans, that recommended the state support more out of school learning opportunities for students.
 For those districts selected, this bill would eliminate seat-time reporting requirements, and allow all students participating in high-quality experiential learning to be counted as full-time students.

-Succeeds also supported legislation this session advancing at the Capitol that would allow local school districts to experiment with different types of accountability measures to supplement required, statewide measures of school accountability.
-This legislation could allow districts to test additional measures of career and postsecondary readiness.
+Succeeds also supported legislation this session that would allow local school districts to experiment with different types of accountability measures to supplement required, statewide measures of school accountability.
+This legislation will allow districts to test additional measures of career and postsecondary readiness.
 It passed both houses, and now awaits Governor Polis’ signature.

 Building Stronger Pathways to Success for All Students: Colorado Succeeds supported legislation introduced this session that would reward college credit for work experience.
 Joel Pennick, Vice President at JE Dunn and member, Board of Advisors testified in support and explained that credit for past work experiences could help decrease remediation and reduce the time until graduation.